Mario-LopezTelecom/web_sources/_posts/2016-07-26-nutch-hdfs-elasticsearch-on-t2micro.md

 ```
 And retrieving them in any other node by running `hdfs dfs -get /test_dir/$file_name $file_name`.

-+ Finally, we are ready to run a the popular WordCount MapReduce example.
++ Finally, we are ready to run the popular WordCount MapReduce example.
 For example, save a text file "hello_world.txt" with the words "hello world hello Hello".
 Then, run these commands:

 ```
 hdfs dfs -mkdir /hello_world_in